bgachara/bgachara.github.io/posts/binary_analysis.md

 ### Binary-loading Interface

-: implement a binary loader in Rust.
+Implement a binary loader in Rust.
--